Negligent Will Drafting & Negligently Drafted Wills

 If a solicitor fails to consider this and does not advise on the need for severance then the testator’s share will pass automatically to the surviving Joint Tenant.
 The disappointed beneficiary who loses out will be entitled to claim their loss from the negligent solicitor who prepared the will.

-So, if you have suffered loss as a result of solicitors negligent or a negligently drafted will then give our specialist professional negligence solicitors a call.
+So, if you have suffered loss as a result of solicitors negligence or a negligently drafted will then give our specialist professional negligence solicitors a call.